rcos/CSCI-4470-OpenSource/Labs/Lab3.md

-## This lab (Lab # 3 on 2/3/2017) is about Git (local repository), Github and a few of the simple commands.
+## This lab (Lab # 3 on 5/7/2018) is about Git (local repository), Github and a few of the simple commands.

-## Since most of you have had practice of doing these problems in class, there will be a lecture on Documentation and Community for the first 40 minutes.
-After that you can do the lab.
+## Since we are already practicing git in class as part of our git lecture, you should not need the whole period.
+Accordingly, we will take the first 40 minutes or so to finish our discussion of git first.

 ## Your Lab report will be Lab3.Md

 Commands used will include `git add`, `git commit`, `git pull`, `git checkout`, `git branch`, `git push`, `git log`, `git status`, `git diff` , `git tag`,  `git rebase` and `git merge`

 - Use the command line (or git shell) for this lab
-> Command line is preferred - your ubuntu usb should help
+> Command line is preferred - your ubuntu installation will help if you decide to experiment with the command line

 Useful pages:
 - A cheat sheet for [git commands] (https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)
 - A very nice [book about git](https://git-scm.com/book/en/v2)
-- A cheat sheet for [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [another one](http://scottboms.com/downloads/documentation/markdown_cheatsheet.pdf)
+- A cheat sheet for [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [another cheat sheet for markdown](http://scottboms.com/downloads/documentation/markdown_cheatsheet.pdf)

 ## Part 1